 Fund Performance Reporting

 MOIC is the primary metric for reporting fund performance to limited partners (LPs).
-General partners calculate and report MOIC quarterly alongside IRR to provide a comprehensive performance picture.
+General partners calculate and report MOIC quarterly alongside IRR to provide a comprehensive performance picture, and use it as a key input when computing carried interest at the fund level.

 Fund managers calculate MOIC at multiple levels: